San Francisco Community Outreach

 Citizens Academy students participate in the Evidence Response Team presentation.

-- Sending our special agents and other employees into schools, businesses, and civic meetings to explain emerging crime and security threats and to provide specific advice on how to prevent being victimized by these threats;
+- Sending our special agents and professional staff employees to schools, businesses, and civic meetings to explain emerging crime and security threats and to provide briefings on how to prevent being victimized by these threats;

 - Working with local community, civic, and business organizations through the Community Relations Executive Seminar Training program, where students learn about the mission, goals, history, and internal workings of the FBI in this more focused version of a Citizens Academy;

-- Teaming up with our local law enforcement partners and speaking with elementary, middle, and high school students about safe Internet practices;
+- Teaming up with our local law enforcement partners and speaking with elementary, middle, and high school students about safe Internet and online practices;

 A member of the San Francisco Citizens Academy Alumni Association participates in “CSI Day.”